Posts Tagged ‘jobs’

 “Way to go, Robert!”
 Peer Encouragement to Improve learning To create a healthy, positive learning environment, teachers can foster behavior to increase peer encouragement.
 Here, when one student completes the group activity, the entire class is cheering him on.
 This teacher’s classroom is an environment that thrives on both individual and group merits.
 It is…

-TBD How to use positive reinforcement to strengthen behavior.
-Description: Positive reinforcement is used to strengthen a behaviour by delivering an immediate consequence each time that behavior is displayed.
+How to use positive reinforcement to strengthen behavior Description: Positive reinforcement is used to strengthen a behaviour by delivering an immediate consequence each time that behavior is displayed.
 The teacher in this video will use Positive Reinforcement to consistently reward expected behavior.
 Her use of positive reinforcement includes giving out participation dollars and to…

 Hey you!
 Don’t stop doing that!
 Using Positive Narration for Behavior Positive Narration is the act of drawing attention to desired behavior instead of misbehavior.
 Positive narration reinforces behavior in a constructive, narrative way.
 The teacher in this video uses Positive Narration, which encourages the rest of the class to follow by the student’s example.…